jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Platform-Agreement/Privacy-Policy.md

 **IX.
 Notification and Revision**

-9.1 To provide better service, the Privacy Policy will be updated with the business development of JD Cloud.
+9.1 To provide better service, the Privacy Policy will be updated with the business development of JD Cloud & AI.
 However, without your express consent, we will not cut any rights you enjoyed under the Privacy Policy.
-We will release an update version on the JD Cloud’s website and remind relevant update contents via the website announcement or other appropriate methods before the update version comes into force.
-Please access JD Cloud for getting the latest Privacy Policy in time.
+We will release an update version on the JD Cloud & AI’s website and remind relevant update contents via the website announcement or other appropriate methods before the update version comes into force.
+Please access JD Cloud & AI for getting the latest Privacy Policy in time.

 9.2 As for material changes, we will also provide a more remarkable notice to you (we will specify details of changes of the Privacy Policy via methods including but not limited to emails, SMS or providing special tips in the browsing page, etc.).
 The material changes referred in the Policy include but not limited to: (1) Material change of our service mode.
 For example, for purpose of processing personal information, personal information type, usage mode of personal information, etc. are changed; (2) Material change of our ownership structure, organization architecture and other aspects.
 For example, the change of the owner due to business adjustment, bankrupt, merger, acquisition, etc.; (3) Changes of main subjects as for personal information sharing, transferring or public disclosure; (4) Material changes of rights for participation in personal information processing aspect and their exercising style; (5) Changes of our departments responsible for personal information security processing, contacts and complaining channels; (6) The personal information security influence assessment report indicates the high risk.